-Your education, work history, accomplishments, college degrees, special skills, outstanding, problem free work, school records.
-No involvement with law enforcement and good driving record.
+Your education, work history, accomplishments, college degrees, special skills, outstanding performance, problem free work and/or school records.
+No involvement with law enforcement and a good driving record is also a plus.
 Also, if you had some problems in the past, what have you done to overcome them and transform yourself into the person you are today?

 Can I handle the appeal process myself?